levofski/live-cv/docs/project-status.md

 - **Markdown files** for longer-form content (personal statements, detailed project descriptions)

 These files will be organized in a `/data` directory within the project structure.
+*The initial data for these files should be sourced from `docs/cv-original.md`.*

 ## Visual Enhancement Strategies
 ### Dynamic Elements